jeffrey-anderson/jeff-tmp/README.md

 # Switch to root
 sudo -i

-# After entering your password copy / paste the command below in blocks:
+# After entering your password copy / paste the commands below one line at a time or in blocks:

 groupadd developers